zyrolasting/unlike-assets/README.md

-`unlike-assets` is a build system for arbitrary interdependent assets.
+`unlike-assets` is a build system like Webpack, except leaner and powered by Racket.

-I use this as an alternative to Webpack for my purposes.

 ```
 $ raco pkg install unlike-assets